ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

 In K3S all kubernetes processes are consolidated within one single binary.
 The binary is deployed on servers with two different k3s roles (k3s-server or k3s-agent).

 - k3s-server: starts all kubernetes control plane processes (API, Scheduler and Controller) and worker proceses (Kubelet and kube-proxy), so master node can be used also as worker node.
-- k3s-agent: consolidating all kuberentes worker processes (Kubelet and kube-proxy).
+- k3s-agent: consolidating all kubernetes worker processes (Kubelet and kube-proxy).

 Control-plane nodes will be configured so no load is deployed in it.